miob-miob/treeGarden/docs/pages/index.md

-Although in python world there are great implementation of decision trees and random forest (see [scikit](https://scikit-learn.org/stable/modules/tree.html)), **tree-garden** can be a great way, how to become familiar with decision trees if your background is more js/ts oriented.
+Although in python world there are great implementation of decision trees and random forest (see [scikit](https://scikit-learn.org/stable/modules/tree.html)), **tree-garden** can be a great way, how to become familiar with decision trees and machine learning in general, even if you are not data scientist...

 ## Main features